 You use ND filters for images that include the night sky and some earthbound features, like mountains or buildings.
 You might need an ND filter over the earth section to get the correct exposure for the whole image.
 Even if you have bright stars in a clear sky, the light from the terrestrial objects will still be brighter.
 The ND filters allow you to compensate for the discrepancy.
 Our top pick is this K&F 10-Stop Filter Kit.

 You can get ND filters that screw onto the lens with a threaded attachment, but this allows little to no room for adjustment.

 You can also find ones that clip onto the end of the lens.
 And there are filter mounts that hold the filters in front of the lenses.

 You use the filter to block various amounts of light from sections of your image.
 You can adjust the filter, covering the brighter section of the image.

 Science plays a big part in photography.
 And that’s no more apparent in astrophotography.
 As soon as you ask about filters, the physics becomes unavoidable.
-But that’s not to say astrophotography is for astronomy graduates.
+But that’s not to say astrophotography is only for astronomy graduates.